geodaai/openassistant/README.md

 ### Basic Usage

-Then, you can use the OpenAssistant in your application:
+Then, you can use the OpenAssistant in your application.
+For example:

 ```ts
 import { createAssistant } from '@openassistant/core';